-- (a) For purposes of this section: - (i) "Knowingly" means that a person who authorized, ordered, or carried out an act or omission knew or had reason to know that the act or omission would result in either a violation or a failure to abate or correct a violation: - (ii) "Violation, failure or refusal" means: - (A) A violation of a condition of a permit issued pursuant to the State program or Federal lands program; or - (B) A failure or refusal to comply with any order issued under Section 2 of this Chapter, or any order incorporated in a final decision issued by the Director under the Act, except for failure to pay a civil penalty. - (iii) "Willfully" means that an individual acted: - (A) Intentionally, voluntarily or consciously; and - (B) With intentional disregard or plain indifference to legal requirements. - (b) An individual civil penalty may be assessed when: - (i) The Director may assess an individual civil penalty as outlined in W.S. §35-11-902(b), except as provided in subsection (ii) below. - (ii) The Director shall not assess an individual civil penalty in situations resulting from a permit violation by a corporate permittee until a cessation order has been issued by the Department to the corporate permittee for the violation, and the cessation order has remained unabated for thirty (30) days and the procedures for assessment in subsection (d) below have been complied with. - (c) Amount of Civil Penalty.
+- (a) For purposes of this section: - (i) "Knowingly" means that a person who authorized, ordered, or carried out an act or omission knew or had reason to know that the act or omission would result in either a violation or a failure to abate or correct a violation; - (ii) "Violation, failure or refusal" means: - (A) A violation of a condition of a permit issued pursuant to the State program or Federal lands program; or - (B) A failure or refusal to comply with any order issued under Section 2 of this Chapter, or any order incorporated in a final decision issued by the Director under the Act, except for failure to pay a civil penalty. - (iii) "Willfully" means that a person who authorized, ordered or carried out an act or omission that resulted in either a violation or a failure to abate or correct a violation an individual acted: - (A) Intentionally, voluntarily or consciously; and - (B) With intentional disregard or plain indifference to legal requirements. - (b) An individual civil penalty may be assessed when: - (i) The Director may assess an individual civil penalty as outlined in W.S. §35-11-902(b), against any corporate director, officer or agent of a corporate permittee who knowingly and willfully authorized, ordered or carried out a violation, failure or refusal, except as provided in subsection (ii) below. - (ii) The Director shall not assess an individual civil penalty in situations resulting from a permit violation by a corporate permittee until a cessation order has been issued by the Department to the corporate permittee for the violation, and the cessation order has remained unabated for thirty (30) days and the procedures for assessment in subsection (d) below have been complied with.

+(c) Amount of Civil Penalty.